ZichenWangBU/CS673_Team2_CompareCart/Back-end/data_manager/README.md

 Data management:

-data_collector.py is a tweacked version of real-time search for gathering data.
+data_collector.py is a tweaked version of real-time search for gathering data.
+It collects data according to the taxonomy.

 db_maintainance is for managing data after they have been collected, especially for generating keywords for search api.